PombertLab/SYNY/README.md

 #### Circos plots

 If [Circos](https://circos.ca/) is invoked from the command line (with `--circos`), the corresponding plots (concatenated and/or pairwise) will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and from the genome alignments computed with minimap2 (`.mmap.`), unless these alignments are skipped with the `--no_map` option.

+In the concatenated plots (`--circos cat`), all genomes are plotted together in a single figure, using the reference genome specified with the `--ref` command line switch.
+If omitted, the first genome encountered alphabetically will be used as the default reference.
+In the pairwise plots (`--circos pair`), genomes are plotted in pairs (query <i>vs.</i> subject) using the query as the reference.
+Both contenated and pairwise plots can be generated with the `--circos all` command line switch.

-Two circos plots will be generated for each approach, `.normal` and `.inverted`.
-In the inverted plots, the contigs/chromosomes from the queried genomes are plotted in a reversed order, from last to first.
+Two circos plots, `.normal` and `.inverted`, will be generated for each approach.
+In the inverted plots, the contigs/chromosomes from the genome(s) being compared to the reference are plotted in reverse, from last to first.

 ##### Example of an image generated with Circos and SYNY from shared proteins clusters:
 <p align="left">